This form is embedded in this page for your convenience. If you would like to view this in the Google Forms environment, please click here.

 In March 2017, we received the joyful news from Bishop George that we were made a Mission of the Diocese, being placed under the patronage of St John the Baptist, with Fr Andrew assigned as our inaugural Rector (parish priest).
 Later in the year came another milestone in August, when one of our faithful parishioners was ordained by Bp George to be a Reader for our Mission.
 Rdr Erich has been leading Readers services since our community began, and we were overjoyed to receive his assignment to our Mission.

-The remainder of 2017 saw the Mission attempting to build on its good foundations, holding monthly services at All Saints’, as well as teaching and baptising those who wish to become Orthodox Christians.
+Since then, we have been attempting to build on our good foundations, holding near-monthly services at All Saints’, as well as teaching and baptising those who wish to become Orthodox Christians.
 This work continues to the present.

 We are grateful to God for all that He has given us!